aws-samples/amazon-textract-enhancer/README.md

 <details><p>

 - When submitting asynchronous jobs to Textract, an SNS topic needs to be specified, which textract uses to post the job completion messages.
 The messages posted to this topic would contain the same unique job-id that was generated and returned during submission API call.
 Subsequent retrieval calls will then use this job-id to obtain the results for the corresponding Textract jobs.
-- Since `DocumentAnalaysis` and `TextDetection` are separate job types, that requires post processing by different Lambda functions, two different SNS topics are used, on order to have a clear separation of channels.
+- Since `DocumentAnalaysis` and `TextDetection` are separate job types, that requires post processing by different Lambda functions, two different SNS topics are used, in order to have a clear separation of channels.
 - The topic named `DocumentAnalysisJobStatusTopic` adds lambda protocol subscriptions for `TextractPostProcessTableFunction` and `TextractPostProcessFormFunction`.
 - The topic named `TextDetectionJobStatusTopic` adds lambda protocol subscription for `TextractPostProcessTextFunction`.
 </p></details>